raunak-ali/Agentic_AI-Article-series/Artcile_1/Chapter_4.md

 **D. State Management**

-Agents don’t just move linearly — they often branch, loop, or run in parallel.
+Agents don’t just move linearly instead they often branch, loop, or run in parallel.

 * **State tracking** ensures the agent knows *where it is* in the workflow.
 * Frameworks like **LangGraph** use a **state machine** approach (nodes = steps, edges = transitions).